mstrbright/testGMG/README.md

 # testGMG

 #### Stuff for SC2 Game (Glenn)
-- instaniable bullet stream that takes in a target transform [DAVID WORKING ON THIS]
+- make instaniable bullet stream that takes in a target transform [DAVID WORKING ON THIS]
-- animations for this model walking running ect.
+- make animations rolly polly model
-- parralax layers
+- look up parralax layers
-- map made using this format: only cubes with cube colliders
+- make maps made using this format: ExampleMAP.unity
-- put lighting into this map
+- make some cool looking concept art

+#### Skull Finding Game (Everyone)
+- make some cool maps
-- make a flashlight that looks realistic
+- make a skull model